TechBrenda/sickfits-frontend/README.md

 # VSCode Hotkeys
 * Prettier Auto-formatting: Shift-Alt-F
+* For multiple cursors: place cursor, then hold Alt while clicking more cursor locations (Esc or click elsewhere to reset)
 * Select all instances of a string: Put cursor in the string and press Shift-Ctrl-L
+* To select multiple different strings at once: double-click string, hold Alt, and double click additional strings.
+These can be copy and pasted and typed around using Home and End.
+* To move a whole line: place cursor on the line, hold Alt, and press up or down

 # Styled Components
 This is an ES6 thing.
 First import 'styled' from 'styled-components'.
 Create a const component and set it equal to styled.*whatever* then follow that with backtics (template literals) and end with semicolon.
 Normal CSS goes between the backtics.
 Finally, use the component in place of the *whatever* element you were going to use.